 - membership in the Catholic Church and having received all of the sacraments of initiation (baptism, confirmation, and eucharist);

 - freedom from any impediment of law to fulfilling the office of sponsor.
 This means that a sponsor must be in good standing with the Church (no public dissent, believes in the teachings of the Church, and in full communion with the Church).

-Since a sponsor has such a significant role to play in the development of confirmation candidate it is important that this person be one who is a living example of faith, one whose actions reflect the actions of Jesus.
+Since a sponsor has such a significant role to play in the development of a confirmation candidate it is important that this person be one who is a living example of faith, one whose actions reflect the actions of Jesus.
 A confirmation sponsor offers support and encouragement during the confirmation preparation process.
-Sponsors need not be of the same gender as the candidate.

 How do I choose a sponsor?